F1 Visa Interview Tips

 2. Appropriate hand gestures: Sitting with your arms folded diagonally gives an impression that you are standoffish and detached.
 You want to come across as a warm, confident, friendly and pleasant person whereas crossing your arms can make you look unsure and defensive.
 Just take a deep breath and try to appear as calm and composed as you can.

-4. Always be mindful of your lip movements: Twitching your lips or unnecessarily meandering them can make you look deceptive and communicates your displeasure with what’s happening around.
+4. Always be mindful of your lip movements: Twitching your lips or unnecessarily meandering them can make you look deceptive and communicate your displeasure with what’s happening around you.
 This may not go down well with the visa officer.

 5. Don’t be a bundle of Nerves: No matter how anxious you are for getting this official stamp on your passport, be smart to cloak your edginess.
 Fidgeting with hand and hasty leg movements reflect your nervousness and impatience and can distract the interviewer.

-6. Right posture: Standing straight, leaning a little forward and keeping ones hand out in open demonstrates confidence and projects one as a trustworthy person whereas slouching or leaning backwards indicates one is conceited and laid back.
-Body language is an integral part of your personality and has tremendous impact on one’s mind to form an impression about you.
+6. Right posture: Standing straight, leaning a little forward, and keeping one hand out in open demonstrates confidence and projects one as a trustworthy person whereas slouching or leaning backward indicates one is conceited and laid back.
+Body language is an integral part of your personality and has a tremendous impact on one’s mind to form an impression about you.